-You will see four Writing & Language passages on the PSAT, each of which will have 11 questions.
-Recognizing the text type of a Writing & Language passage helps you focus on the questions as they relate to the passage’s general purpose.
+You will see four writing & language passages on the PSAT, all of which have 11 questions.
+Recognizing the text type of a writing and language passage helps you focus on the questions as they relate to the passage’s general purpose.
 Knowing the overarching aim of the passage will help you answer questions more efficiently and accurately.

 Organization questions require you to assess the logic and coherence of a Writing & Language passage.
 These questions differ in scope; you might be asked to organize the writing at the level of the sentence, the paragraph, or even the entire passage.

-On the PSAT, you will be need to be able to recognize and correct grammatically incomplete or substandard sentences.
-Additionally, you’ll have to recognize and correct inappropriate grammatical shifts in the construction of verb and pronoun phrases.
+On the PSAT, you will need to recognize and correct grammatically incomplete and incorrect sentences.
+Additionally, you’ll need to recognize and correct shifts in the construction of verb and pronoun phrases.

-On the PSAT Writing & Language Test, you will be asked to identify and replace unnecessary shifts in verb tense, mood, and voice.
+On the PSAT writing and Language test, you will be asked to identify and replace unnecessary shifts in verb tense, mood, and voice.
 Because these shifts may occur within a single sentence or among different sentences, you will need to read around the underlined portion to identify the error.